 Atlantic Puffin (Fratercula arctica).
-Dr. Kathleen Blanchard directed QLF's Marine Bird Conservation Program for 20 years, beginning in the 1970s.
-One hundred Interns and Volunteers began their careers in wildlife research and environmental education working for this program.
+Dr. Kathleen Blanchard directed QLF's Marine Bird Conservation Program for 20 years.
 PHOTOGRAPH BY GREIG CRANNA

 Although their value is recognized, many seabird populations in the region are not monitored by government agencies and the protection of their nesting habitats and feeding areas often fall to citizens, sometimes indigenous groups, that live nearby.
 QLF is working with Intervale, Environment Canada, the Government of Newfoundland and Labrador, Bird Protection Quebec, Nature Canada, and Bird Studies Canada, and a host of community groups to monitor and protect these birds.
 Some of the areas where the birds nest or otherwise congregate are designated Important Bird Areas (IBAs), part of a network of Important Bird and Biodiversity Areas worldwide.